Aaron Martin (footballer, born 1989): Eastleigh

 Martin began his career with Conference South club Eastleigh as a 14-year-old, having been tracked by the management team of Ian Baird and Mark Dennis.
 He had a trial with AFC Bournemouth at the age of 19.
 He scored his first career goal on 27 January 2009, in a 2–0 win over Bath City at Ten Acres.
 He scored again four days later, in a 4–0 victory at Dorchester Town, and agreed a new contract with the club.
-He ended the 2008–09 season with three goals in 27 appearances, and played both legs of the club's play-off semi-final defeat to Hayes & Yeading United.
+He ended the 2008–09 season with three goals in 27 appearances and played both legs of the club's play-off semi-final defeat to Hayes & Yeading United.
 He signed a new two-year contract in September 2009 and featured alongside Tom Jordan another 14 times in the early stages of the 2009–10 campaign, scoring one goal in a 6–1 win over Bromley.

 Southampton

-Following a trial spell he joined League One club Southampton on 4 November 2009 for "an undisclosed five-figure sum, plus appearance and sell-on increments", and signed an 18-month contract; he was recommended to the club by Eastleigh manager Ian Baird, a former striker for the Saints.
+Following a trial spell, he joined League One club Southampton on 4 November 2009 for "an undisclosed five-figure sum, plus appearance and sell-on increments", and signed an 18-month contract; he was recommended to the club by Eastleigh manager Ian Baird, a former striker for the Saints.
 The club were looking for a partner for established centre-back Radhi Jaïdi, and would also sign José Fonte and Danny Seaborne two months later.
 After playing in Southampton's reserve team, Martin signed on loan for Conference Premier side Salisbury City in March 2010.
 The loan was extended to the end of the 2009–10 season, and Martin made 15 appearances and scored once for Tommy Widdrington's Whites, in a 3–1 win against Ebbsfleet United on 2 April, before returning to Southampton in late April.
-On 1 May, Martin made his debut first-team appearance for the Saints, starting alongside Fonte in the centre of defence against Gillingham in the penultimate game of the season.
+On 1 May, Martin made his debut first-team appearance for the Saints, starting alongside Fonte in the centre of defence against Gillingham in the season's penultimate game.
 Southampton manager Alan Pardew said he thought Martin was his team's best player in the game, adding that "he passed it well and looked comfortable in the shirt".
 He also started the final game of the season, against Southend United, playing alongside Jaïdi.